PaLeroy/competPymarl/README.md

 # Competitive pymarl

-This is the code of the paper entilted [Value-based CTDE Methods in Symmetric Two-team Markov Game: from Cooperation to Team Competition](https://arxiv.org/abs/2211.11886).
+This is the code of our paper entilted [Value-based CTDE Methods in Symmetric Two-team Markov Game: from Cooperation to Team Competition](https://arxiv.org/abs/2211.11886).